ST4T1K-VOID/civ-ipriot-smiley/knowledge_and_evidence.md

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

 > No. <br>
-> if the author expected smileys to blink the same the blinkable class that they inherit from would have defined the way they *should* blink. (basically saying *"if you can blink then you blink like this"*)
+> if the author expected smileys to blink the same the blinkable class that they inherit from would have defined the way they *should* blink. (basically saying *"if you can blink then you must blink like this"*)

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

->
->
+> Polymorphism is the ability to perform the same action with different input, for example, with the happy and sad smiley, it's possible for both smileys to inherit the blink method but blink differently.

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

->
+>  While in dynamically typed languages inheritance in relation to polymorphism is mostly for semantic reasons, in statically typed languages inheritance is a requirement for polymorphism,
 >
 1. **Implement Blink in Sad Class:**